KlickyMao/emqx-enterprise-docs-en/install.rst

 DEB package
 ----------------

 DEB is recommended for Debian and Ubuntu.
-After installation, EMQ X service is managed bu the OS.
+After installation, EMQ X service is managed by the OS.

 .. code-block:: console